joshdifabio/future-process/README.md

 ### Blocking

-We can also consume the process output using synchronous methods.
+We can also consume the process output synchronously.

 ```php
 // this will block until the process starts